Arjun129-ops/GitHub-starter-course/README.md

 # :wave: The Basics of GitHub

-Arjun was here, And edited this file in VS code
+Arjun was here, And edited this file in VS code.

 ## 🤓 Course overview and learning outcomes